Pandemic hits people with disabilities hardest as inequality increases - The Scoop

 UNIKLEARN trainees complete internship

-Seven UNIKLEARN trainees have completed their one-year training, including a three-month internship at several eateries.
+Seven UNIKLEARN trainees have completed their year-long training, including a three-month internship at several eateries.

-Funded and managed by An-Nur Harapan since 2018, UNIKLEARN is a life skills and training programme to help youth with different abilities become independent and secure a job.
+Funded and managed by An-Nur Harapan since 2018, UNIKLEARN is a life skills and training programme to help youth with disabilities live independently and secure employment.

-UNIKLEARN also celebrated the graduation of its first three female trainees at the Ministry of Health on Friday.
+UNIKLEARN also celebrated the graduation of its first three female trainees in a ceremony at the Ministry of Health on Friday.

 The apprentices learned community participation, social, independent living and vocational skills.

-An-Nur Harapan general manager Melline Jaini said the UNIKLEARN graduates will be continuing their internship, securing gainful employment or pursuing further studies.
+An-Nur Harapan general manager Melline Jaini said the UNIKLEARN graduates will either continue their internships, look for gainful employment or pursue further studies.

 The UNIKLEARN programme started its pilot scheme in 2018 with five trainees and welcomed another seven apprentices last year.

-Three trainees from the first batch and another four from the second batch have managed to find a job.
+Three trainees from the first batch and another four from the second batch have managed to secure jobs.

-Melline said the programme’s goal is not necessarily to secure employment for the trainees, but to equip them for the real world and gain the skills needed to fend for themselves.
+Melline said the programme’s goal is not just to secure employment for trainees, but to equip them with the skills needed to fend for themselves.

-“We are not just looking at statistics… people keep asking how many success stories (we have).
+“We are not just looking at statistics… people keep asking how many success stories [we have].

-“The trainees still have to perform and learn, we give them intensive training and soft skills for them to be able to entertain customers, be on the front line, teach them how to conduct themselves in an interview as well as their body language,” she added.
+“The trainees still have to perform and learn, we give them intensive training and soft skills for them to be able to entertain customers, be on the frontline, teach them how to conduct themselves in an interview as well as their body language,” she added.